mmm/higgs-demo/tutorial/README.md

 which essentially loads up a separate kubernetes job for each datafile in the dataset.

-We can visualize results in a Jupyter notebook as the jobs run.
-From the browser window we opened earlier, click to open the `higgs.ipynb` notebook.
+You can visualize results in a Jupyter notebook as the jobs run.
+From the browser window opened earlier, click to open the `higgs.ipynb` notebook.
 Click through and execute all cells in the notebook to make sure everything's running.